chisou/kotlin-kli/README.md

 # kotlin-kli
-The kotlin-kli libray offers sleak command line parsing for the Kotlin programming language.
+The kotlin-kli libray offers sleek command line parsing for the Kotlin programming language.
 It uses class introspection to automatically discover defined options in your code.

 It's primary goal is ease-of-use with minimal configuration overhead.